geisonbiazus/blog/posts/implementing_oauth_2_in_go.md

 ##### TokenEncoder

-The last atapter is the `TokenEncoder`.
+The last adapter is the `TokenEncoder`.
 For this adapter, we have a JWT implementation to sign and encode the user reference to be kept in the user session.
 You can see the implementation below:

 ```go
 // internal/adapters/tokenencoder/jwt/jwt.go